 I wash up and clear the decks.

-I do the laundry by hand in the mornings and peg it out to dry, it dries in no time, the days are hot at the moment.
+I do the laundry by hand in the mornings and peg it out to dry, it dries fast, the days are hot at the moment.

-Sometimes Maria, our landlady, turns up to do something in the barn or garden, they’re busy harvesting plums, pears, potatoes, carrots, beans and apples ( don’t think they’re eat the fruit, they all get distilled into halinka or tuica, a fearsome and ubiquitous home made spirit and cure-all).
+Sometimes Maria, our landlady, turns up to do something in the barn or garden.
+They’re busy harvesting plums, pears, potatoes, carrots, beans and apples ( don’t think they’ll eat the fruit, they all get distilled into halinka or tuica, a fearsome and ubiquitous homemade spirit and cure-all).

 She usually cuts a block of grass from the orchard too, cuts it with a scythe and takes it away by wheelbarrow for her milk cows.
 The boys have been known to help, sometimes disappearing with her to try their hand at milking.

 She often brings us gifts of food, some fat home-smoked bacon, milk or fruit and veg.
 Her visits are really helping my Romanian along, she’s a gem and has taken a shine to the boys.